GrandpaBond/pxt-heading/README.md

 sphere centred on the magnetometer, with a radius proportional to the strength of the magnetic field.
 A field-vector passing through its middle will intersect it at a point somewhere on its surface.

-As we spin around, Successive measured points will then trace out a circle on the sphere with a diameter ranging from tiny (in polar regions where the field is more vertical), to the full diameter of the sphere (when we are near the earth's equator and the field is horizontal).
+As we spin around, successive measured points will then trace out a circle on the sphere with a diameter ranging from tiny (in polar regions where the field is more vertical), to the full diameter of the sphere (when we are near the earth's equator and the field is horizontal).
 We'll call this circle the Spin-Circle.